Visiting Professor Richard Willis

 [Following is an official OnlineBookClub.org review of "The Office Clerk" by Richard Willis.]

-4 out of 4 starsShare This Review
+4 out of 4 starsShare This Review (published 2020 5th April)

 The Office Clerk is a tale about the fictional United States of Britannia (USB).
 In this book, Richard Willis writes about the fascism that Felix Mendez inflicted on the USB and about acts of resistance in this regard.
 Mendez began to rain terror on the country and its people when he came into power.
 Anyone who showed defiance was condemned to death, but there were still those who resisted clandestinely to undermine it.
 One of these people was Stephen Lewis, an office clerk at the bureau of justice.
 Stephen made the courageous decision to do what he could within his job to undermine the regime, placing his life in grave danger.
 Will Stephen continue to resist in this clandestine manner without being caught?
 Will the USB be liberated from Mendez’s murderous and destructive rule?
 Have a read of this thrilling novelette to find out.